- About Siena Italian Studies

 REPCAM (Relais Enfants – Parents of Cameroon) is a local NGO in Cameroon aimed and building and maintaining a relationship between incarcerated parents and their children.
 REPCAM works to maintain the parental relationship, provide the medical care and clothing of babies who are born and live with their incarcerated mothers, create specific spaces to humanize meetings between parent and child, and ensure psychological and social support for children of prisoners.
 Through this partnership with REPCAM, graduate students at SIS have the chance to partner with an NGO working in development and put what they are learning in the classroom to practice in the field.
 Opportunities for developing skills in media, communications, event planning, fundraising, and community outreach are available.

-Le Mura is a volunteer organization whose goal it is to clean, maintain, and created a path around Siena’s ancient city walls.
+Siena is surrounded by walls that date back to the 1300’s.
+Today the walls are still mostly intact and are among Europe’s longest stretch of medieval walls at more than 6 kilometers.
+In recent years, many areas of the walls have become overgrown with vegetation.
+Le Mura is a volunteer organization whose goal it is to clean, maintain, and create a path around Siena’s ancient city walls.
 Students are involved in mapping out areas to clean and are involved in the organization and realization of cleaning and path-creating projects.
+See Le Mura’s facebook page.

 Students work with local volunteers to care for and find adoptive homes for cats.
 Activities include socializing with feral cats, feeding cats, and can also include the administration of some medicines (under the supervision of trained professionals).